xDaiPunks/Ape-Minter/README.md

 # Ape Minter

-The Ape Minter is a command-line script that interacts with the Ethereum blockchain to mint NFTs.
+The Ape Minter is a command-line script that interacts with the Gnosis blockchain to mint Ape NFTs.

 ## Prerequisites